Labor Relations

 Section 1.
 Whenever overtime work is required, supervision shall determine the employees needed to work such overtime on the basis of their qualifications and availability.
 For Saturday or Sunday overtime only, the Employer will offer opportunities by seniority for qualified and available employees.

 Section 2.
-All employees in the bargaining unit shall receive time and one-half (1 1/2) for the first two (2) hours worked in excess of a regularly scheduled full-time weekday or Saturday shift and double time thereafter.
+All employees in the bargaining unit shall receive time and one-half (1 ½) for the first two (2) hours worked in excess of a regularly scheduled full-time weekday or Saturday shift and double time thereafter.
 All overtime worked on Sunday shall be paid at double time.
-When an employee has left the premises of the Print Plant after completion of the regular shift and is recalled for work, the employee shall not be paid for less than three and a half (3.5) hours of the shifts in excess of the regular work week.

 Article 8 – Shifts

 Section 1.
 Work Week.
-The work week is comprised of five (5) consecutive day, evening or night shifts, Monday through Friday.
+The work week is comprised of five (5) consecutive day, evening, or night shifts, Monday through Friday.

 Section 2.
 All shifts are eight (8) hours in length except for Press, Bindery and Lithography, where the shifts are seven (7) hours in length.